nbeddows/meen/README.md

 ### Introduction

-MACHineEMUlator is a project which aims to define a simple framework for creating an emulated machine.
+Machine Emulator ENgine (MEEN) is a project which aims to define a simple framework for creating an emulated machine.

 ##### Motivation

-I needed something simple and extensible to keep myself busy during all the spare time we had during the COVID-19 pandemic and to allow myself to keep up with the latest c++ standards, learn about cpu emulation (an interest my mine) and to pick up a bit of Python and other scripting languages where applicable.
+I needed something simple and extensible to allow myself to keep up with the latest C/C++ standards, learn about cpu emulation (an interest my mine) and to pick up a bit of Python and other scripting languages where applicable.
 This is just one of many implementations out there, and while speed is not a motivating factor behind this project, optimisations will be considered if and when they are needed.

 ##### Project Goals